This cute festive printable is FREE to download and comes with three pre-coloured and three ready-to-colour Christmas Characters.

 Simply add name labels to their tummies to make for fun markers with a personal touch.

-Thread string through the top and pop them on the tree as extra decorations, or make one pride of place on the mantlepiece.
+Thread string through the top and pop them straight on to the branches of the tree as extra-special homemade decorations.

 Make nesting dolls

-Print them out at progressively smaller sizes and they become super stackable!
-If you make all three types of character a fun memory game can be to see if you can remember the order you make a stack in.
+If you make all three characters, you can play a fun memory game to see if you can remember the order you stack them in.
+Print more to keep the challenge going even further!

 Get the printable